ashfurrow/blog/source/blog/2015-12-20-hooray-for-us.html.markdown

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">I share the pride of our community as we welcomed refugees from Syria to Fredericton @fredairport <a href="https://twitter.com/hashtag/WelcomeRefugees?src=hash">#WelcomeRefugees</a> <a href="https://t.co/CQtUKDDtCQ">pic.twitter.com/CQtUKDDtCQ</a></p>&mdash; Matt DeCourcey (@MattDeCourcey) <a href="https://twitter.com/MattDeCourcey/status/678312666335678465">December 19, 2015</a></blockquote>

 Don't get me wrong – I really am ecstatic that Canada is welcoming refugees.
-And our society says that it's acceptable for Trudeau et al are using refugees to their advantage.
+And our society says that it's acceptable that Trudeau et al are using refugees to their advantage.
 Politicians use stunts like this all the time – instead of kissing babies, Trudeau is helping refugees' children into their new winter coats.

 There is a definite line between refugees being _used_ and refugees being _exploited_.
 The question is, then, where is that line?